Our Leadership

 Justification

 Justification is God’s gracious and full acquittal upon principles of his righteousness of all sinners who repent and believe in Christ.
-Justification brings the believer unto a relationship of peace and favor with God.
+Justification brings the believer into a relationship of peace and favor with God.

 Sanctification